-Published data indicate a strong correlation between the acquired immunodeficiency syndrome (AIDS) and infection with the retrovirus Human Immunodeficiency Virus (HIV).
-Currently, two HIV serotypes, designated as HIV-1 and HIV-2, have been identified based on the results of serologic and molecular studies.
-Both HIV serotypes have been isolated from patients with AIDS and AIDS-related complex (ARC), as well as from apparently healthy individuals at high risk for AIDS.
-Both viruses have the same morphology, lymphotropism, and modes of transmission.
-Since 1984, reports have indicated that HIV-1 can be isolated from a variety of tissues and body fluids of infected individuals.
+Published data indicate a strong correlation between the acquired immunodeficiency syndrome (AIDS) and infection with the retrovirus Human Immunodeficiency Virus (HIV).^{1,2} Currently, two HIV serotypes, designated as HIV-1 and HIV-2, have been identified based on the results of serologic and molecular studies.
+Both HIV serotypes have been isolated from patients with AIDS and AIDS-related complex (ARC), as well as from apparently healthy individuals at high risk for AIDS.2 Both viruses have the same morphology, lymphotropism,3 and modes of transmission.4 Since 1984, reports have indicated that HIV-1 can be isolated from a variety of tissues and body fluids of infected individuals.^{2,5}

 Following infection with HIV, antibodies to viral antigens appear in blood specimens from infected individuals, a process known as seroconversion.
 After seroconversion, HIV specific antibodies can be readily detected in blood specimens.
 Current procedure for diagnosis of an HIV infection requires that a repeatedly reactive sample with a diagnostic or screening assay be confirmed using a more specific assay, which is commonly known as a confirmatory test.
-The HIV ProfileTM Supplemental Assay was developed as a confirmatory test for specimens that are reactive on initial HIV antibody tests.
-The assay detects and distinguishes between antibodies to HIV-1 env, pol, and gaq gene products as well as antibodies to HIV-2.
+The HIV Profile[TM] Supplemental Assay was developed as a confirmatory test to detect and distinguish between antibodies to HIV-1 env, pol, and gag gene products as well as antibodies to HIV-2.